 On this page:

-To help you recycle your food waste, we provide the compostable bags for your kitchen caddy for FREE.
+To help you recycle your food waste, we provide the compostable bags for your kitchen food waste bin for free.

 When you need to get more compostable bags: